-Shazam was the app that really brought this to the masses, and it’s still available on modern smartphones and tablets.
-But it’s not needed anymore — although it’s not obvious, voice assistants like Siri, Google Now, and Cortana can all do this.
+Shazam was the app that really brought song identification to the masses, and it’s still available on modern smartphones and tablets.
+But, you don’t really need Shazam any more.
+Although they don’t make it obvious, voice assistants like Siri, Google Now, and Cortana can all identify songs.

 iPhone and iPad

-SIri provides a “Buy” button that will let you buy the song in iTunes, but you can also just note the artist and name of the song and find it on another service.
+Siri provides a “Buy” button that will let you buy the song in iTunes, but you can also just note the artist and name of the song, and then find it on another service.

-You can identify songs playing on your PC this way—just ensure you’re not listening on headphones and your device’s microphone will pick up the audio from its speakers.
+You can even identify songs playing on your PC this way—just ensure you’re not listening on headphones and your device’s microphone will pick up the audio from its speakers.

-This should work the same way on Windows Phone 8.1 phones and Windows 10 phones, which incorporate Cortana, too.
-It should also work with the Cortana app for Android and iOS.
+This should work the same way on Windows Phone 8.1 phones and Windows 10 phones, which also incorporate Cortana.
+It will even work with the Cortana app for Android and iOS.

 Windows 7, Linux, Chrome OS, and Anything With a Web Browser

 Midomi.com is a web-based tool provided by a SoundHound—a Shazam competitor.
 This is the closest thing there is a to a web-based version of Shazam.